Primary

 Keep your hips square to the ground—do not let the free hip rotate open.
 The standing leg knee stays slightly bent but does not change angle during the hinge.
 Start with no weight until you can balance through full range of motion.

-Want Single Leg RDL in your program?
+See where Single Leg RDL fits in your weekly plan

 Stand on one leg holding dumbbell in opposite hand.